binary-butterfly/formifly/README.md

 - `lengthRange(min: Number, max: Number, msg: [String])` Enforce an amount of children within an inclusive range.
   **Note that when `min` is > 0, the field will be considered required automatically.**
   Use `{{min}}` and/ or `{{max}}` to include the minimum and/ or maximum amount of children in your custom error string respectively.
+- `validateWithoutRecursion(values, otherValues, siblings)` This function allows you to validate the array entries non recursively.
+   Note that it only works on Array and ObjectValidators since other validators are not recursive by design.

 Example: